mpi-forum/mpi-forum.github.io/index.md

 [Link to the central MPI-Forum GitHub Presence](https://github.com/mpi-forum/)

+## Current Efforts

+The MPI Forum is currently pursuing two future versions of the MPI Standard:
+* MPI 4.1: A minor update focusing on document cleanup and minor additions
+* MPI 5.0: A standard update following MPI 4.1 with major new features More details can be found in the respective sections.

 ## MPI 4.0 Standard

 The MPI Forum has released a new version of MPI on June 9, 2021.